joshuaeckroth/cse230-website/lecture/introduction.markdown

 We'll discuss most of that code in the following sections of these notes.

+Aside: Why `return 0` at the end?
+Since we're talking about computers here, your program is executed by another program (even though perhaps you, as a user, asked for your rectangle program to be executed).
+That other program is the "shell" or your editor or whatever.
+The program that executes your program may want to keep track of whether or not your program finished successfully, or if it instead encountered an error.
+Because the `main()` function is always where your code begins, it's also where your code ends, and thus is the perfect place to send back information about whether your program completed successfully or not.
+By convention, if your `main()` returns the value 0, then your program was successful.
+Any other value means your program had an error -- it's up to you to decide what the other possible values mean.

+> Every program is a part of some other program and rarely fits. --
+> *Alan J. Perlis, Epigrams on Programming*

 ## Comments

 Text that follows two double slashes (`//`) is known as a comment.